zengjilie/portfolio/content/about.md

 ## What I'm doing
 Howdy!
 I'am Alex 👋

-After learning how to design stuff for 4 years, I decided to change my career path to software engineering because I want to make my design come true.
-Now I have been coding for 2 years, and still on! 💻
+After learning how to design products for 4 years, I decided to change my career to software development because I want to make my design come true.
+The ability to build a product, let people use it, and solve their problems gives me so much more fulfillment than anything else.
+Now I have been coding for 2 years.
+If you ask me what I learned from this journey, that is "keep pushing, and never settle"! 💻
-I am curretly working on full-stack dev, welcome to my website!

 ## Tech I use